ronakupadhyaya/Horizons-week-03/day5/README.md

 ## 🚨 Testing 🚨

 Test your code early and often to make sure it works as you write it.
-In this exercise, it will be up to you to break down tasks in order to attempt them in bite sized chunks.
+In this exercise, it will be up to you to break down tasks in order to attempt them in bite-sized chunks.

 Once you have express running, use Postman to make requests to your API endpoints and verify that they return the correct results.